Naoisha McAloon: Burnley

+Loan to Liverpool Feds

+In August 2026, it was announced that McAloon would join Liverpool Feds on a season-long loan.

 International career

 Junior

 McAloon represented Ireland at youth level while she attended Ratoath College.
 She progressed to represent the Republic of Ireland national under-17 team and later the Republic of Ireland national under-19 team.

 While enrolled at Technological University Dublin, McAloon was part of the Ireland Universities squad at the 2019 Summer Universiade.

 Senior

 She received her first call-up to the senior Irish national team in June 2022.